evaristoc/reversing/_posts/2023-11-10-a-perlin-flow-field-with-canvas-shaders-and-threejs-03.markdown

 * a refreshing of rotation programming techniques
 * ... and more

-In fact, there are still things we can get deeper into by just using this example, but I think we could stop now.
+In fact, there are still things we can get deeper into by just using this example, but I think we could stop here.

-It also like the challenge of getting nice effects with some kind of minimal effort.
+# Final Remarks

+I still find myself ripping at the Darryl's pen as I watch the moving of the hairs mimicking the passing of a soft water stream accross floating grass.

+From this project I liked the way some nice effects were obtained with a minimal effort.
+If you consider all the tools and technology involved you might wonder what I mean with "minimal effort".

 It is fair to say that only when you have at least a basic understanding of all those technologies and techniques the effort of putting them together becomes closer to "minimal".
+And I would not disagree.
 But for this project in particular is more about the few elements used between all those technologies to generate the final effect.
-How a single value is required from the WebGL to be passed to the context canvas to create a nice visual effect.
+For example, how a single value from the WebGL rendering was enough to create a nice visual effect in the context canvas.

-# Final Remarks

-I still find myself ripping at the Darryl's pen as I watch the hairs move mimicking the passing of a soft water stream accross floating grass.

 Now, what are your thoughts?
 Was there anything Darryl Huffman could have done differently?
 Is this pen one that could work for some of your projects?
 Is there any other effect that you would like to try using similar techniques?